mysql/mysql-utilities/doc/intro/index.rst

 MySQL Utilities are designed as a collection of easy to use Python scripts that can be combined into more powerful features.
-The scripts internally make use of the :ref:`mysql.utilities` module library to perform it's various tasks.
+The scripts internally make use of the :ref:`mysql.utilities` module library to perform its various tasks.
 Since a library of common functions is available, it is easy for a database administrator to create her own scripts for common tasks.
 These utilities are located in the scripts folder of the installation or source tree.